byu-dml/d3m-experimenter/README.md

 *   The driver generates all possible problems from the list of problem directories given to it in constants.py
 *   It uses the `Experimenter` class to generate all possible pipelines from lists of pipelines types.
 These are generated in Experimenter.py but the models used are in `constants.py`.
 *   For each problem type (e.g. classification, regression), it runs all pipelines of that problem type with all problems of that problem type.
-*   When a pipeline runs successfully, the driver writes a pipeline run file to the MongoDB instance specified in the `.env` file.
-The default is a computer in our lab.
+*   When a pipeline runs successfully, the driver writes a pipeline run file to the public D3M metalearning database, if the appropriate environment variable is set (see note below).

 The most basic way to run the experimenter is: